top of page

 Similarly, ancient Greeks and Romans practiced hair dyeing using various natural ingredients.
 Wealthy individuals had access to more elaborate hair dyeing techniques, while commoners used simpler methods with locally available resources.

-The popularity of hair dyeing persisted throughout the Middle Ages and Renaissance, albeit with different cultural and social connotations.
+The popularity of hair dyeing persisted throughout the Middle Ages and the Renaissance, albeit with different cultural and social connotations.

 Bust of a classical sculpture on rich red velvet fabric background.
 The marble is white, detailed, and contrasts with the lush fabric.